MaterializeInc/materialize/doc/user/content/overview/delta-joins.md

 ## Optimizing A Query from the TPC-H Benchmark

-Let's work through a query from the TPC-H data warehousing benchmark.
+Let's optimize a query from the TPC-H data warehousing benchmark that joins multiple collections.

 **Query 03** is designed to match the following description: